 Experience & Events

 So this when I break all the unwritten rules of travel-writing and encourage you to indulge in perhaps the biggest European travel cliche of them all: Riding a Vespa through picturesque Chianti vineyards in Tuscany with the wind in your hair… If you spend more than 10 minutes in Florence you’ll notice that “Chianti Wine Tours” are as aggressively over-marketed as David genitalia paraphernalia.
-Cliches aside, I’d be lying if I didn’t say taking a wine-fueled tour of Tuscany is absolutely everything it is cracked up to be.
+Cliches aside, I’d be lying if I didn’t say taking a wine-fuelled tour of Tuscany is absolutely everything it is cracked up to be.
 Okay so maybe the Vespa is a bit much (we recommend renting a car and making a day/week/life of it).
 Nevertheless, getting lost in the meandering sun-burnt hills searching for the keys to Chianti is as close to perfect as you are likely to find in a touristic experience on this planet.

 While there are countless festivals and celebrations throughout the year why not plan an Easter getaway?
 Besides all of the gorgeous pageantry, medieval feasting and religious revelry Florence has a unique tradition called Scoppio del Carro – literally “Explosion of the Cart”.
 And this is not some gimmick or veiled metaphor; I’m talking straight up pious pyrotechnics!
 At the end of Easter Mass an explosive dove flies out of Il Duomo and explodes a huge ox-drawn cart in a display of awesome explosions… only in Italy folks.
 The origins of this peculiar holiday are a bit murky but the spectacle is truly unforgettable.
 Come and see how Fire(nze) works!!!